 This might seem obvious, but it’s easy to forget that smaller influencers are likely to charge less than macro-influencers or celebrities.
 There is unlikely to be an agency fee, and the influencers will likely be more open to negotiation instead of imposing a flat rate for their services.
 According to Bloglovin, 84% of micro-influencers charge less than $250 per post.
 However, this number can vary greatly depending on the type of collaboration, the influencer’s industry, their location, their engagement rate, etc.

 No matter what the number is, it is much lower than the amount a macro influencer typically asks for, which can be in the thousand-dollars-and-upwards range.
 This discrepancy is not only because of the difference in the following sizes but also due to the volume of brand collaboration requests they’re likely to receive from larger brands that are willing to pay a much higher price.

 But don’t be disheartened if you don’t have a budget for any influencer payment at all.
 Product seeding campaigns are a great way to work with micro-influencers, who might be receptive to exchanging products for posts.
 By offering free products, discounted products, or product bundles for a giveaway you can offer value to the micro-influencer and their audience so it’s a win-win!
 Read more about your brand value propositions in our Product vs. Payment article!

 Micro-influencers have higher engagement

 It’s not coincidental that smaller influencers tend to have higher engagement rates.
-Just like how you tend to have a deeper relationship with your small friend group, compared to a room full of people – influencers and the social media world are the same.
+Just like how you tend to have a deeper relationship with your small friend group, compared to a room full of people – influencers on social media are the same.